OUR FREE MOBILE VISUAL ARTSHINE PROGRAMS

 Our partner Social Enterprise; ARTSHINE provides all Visual Arts Curriculum and Programming for ARTS4ALL Unlimited.
 Along with your support, profits from ARTSHINE are used to run ARTS4ALL UNLIMITED’s programs.

-We are able to sponsor many children in almost all of the schools where we run our after-school and lunch programs.
+We run subsidized programs and sponsor many children in the schools where we run our after-school and lunch programs.

 Browse the schools: www.artshine.ca